onRamp8/essays/README.md

 Essays:

-[Beware of your role.
-How to stay relevant in a constantly changing world](beware_of_your_role.md)
+[How to stay relevant in a constantly changing world](beware_of_your_role.md)